jedpGH/NG_Project/README.md

 # NG_Project

 This is a sample Angular 18 CRUD application.
-It uses a free 3rd-Party API for handling data retrieval and manimupation.
+It uses a free 3rd-Party API for handling data retrieval and manipulation.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.